The beach cruiser bicycle is an icon of the United States, associated with bright sunshine and a wonderful time.

 In the late 1970s and early 1980s, pictures of “cruisers” formed the basis for the bike recent development.

-In the mid-seventies, a group of enthusiasts in Main Couty, California began racing bikes for local roads on Mount Tamalpais, a race they called “Pack”, because the trip was so exhausting that cyclists had their backpedal repack with grease after each run.
+In the mid-seventies, a group of enthusiasts in Main Couty, California, began racing bikes for local roads on Mount Tamalpais, a race they called “Pack” because the trip was so exhausting cyclists had their backpedal repack with grease after each run.

-In the 1970s and early 1980s, the rise of interest in collecting antique bicycles and the prices of the old classics tires was increased.
+In the 1970s and early 1980s, the rise of interest in collecting antique bicycles and the old classics tires’ prices were increased.